arnoson/kirby-auto-srcset/README.md

 ## Quality
-By default the plugin will create the images with 80% quality as this seems to enough for most uses cases.
+By default the plugin will create the images with 80% quality as this seems to be enough for most uses cases.
 You can adjust the quality in the [configuration](#configuration).

 ## Configuration
 All options can either be set in the config or passed to the `autoSrcset` method.